Coworking

 Here’s how coworking at MinorOak WORKS.

-MinorOak’s style of coworking is based on hotdesks, spaces with varying levels of privacy and interaction, and a dynamic community that brings together long term members and short term / intermittent day pass holders.
+MinorOak’s style of coworking is based on hotdesks, spaces with varying levels of privacy and interaction, and a dynamic community that brings together longer-term members and short-term / intermittent day pass holders.
 It can be a friendly get-together and a retreat from distractions — both on the same day.

-MinorOak provides spaces for private phone and video calls and both collaborative and quiet work areas, as well as a meeting room for eight that’s free for members and day pass holders.
+MinorOak provides spaces for private phone and video calls and both collaborative and quiet work spaces, as well as a meeting room for eight that’s free for members and day pass holders.

 All memberships are month-to-month.
-There are no long term contracts.
 We know that independent workers’ needs can change quickly.
-To take a hiatus, all you have to do it cancel your standing order and e-mail us.
+To take a hiatus, all you have to do to change or cancel your membership for next month is e-mail Dee.

 A Dynamic Community of Coworkers